 On 14th June 2022, the Blue Shield hosted its 2022 online General Assembly from our registered address in the National Archives in the Netherlands.
 We were delighted to welcome representatives from all our Blue Shield National Committees, Committees under Construction and the Founding Four organisations.
 Attendees from numerous countries around the world were able to attend the online meeting, hosted via Zoom.

-He thanked the Netherlands National Committee for assisting with hosting, and the Czech National Committee for their work in looking to host in-person, which unfortunately was not possible.
+He thanked the Netherlands National Committee for assisting with hosting, and the Czechia National Committee for their work in looking to host in-person, which unfortunately was not possible.

 Approval of Annual Documentation

 The first order of business was to approve the Blue Shield Annual Documentation.
 Members were asked to approve the following documents:

 - The Minutes of the 2021 General Assembly

 - The BSI Annual Report (Nov 2021 – May 2022)

 - The BSI Action Plan (June 2022 – General Assembly 2023)